-But before you proceed, you’ll need to remove the ‘Name of Employee’ field from the pivot table.
-To do so, simply uncheck the ‘Name of Employee’ field:
+But before you proceed, you’ll need to uncheck the ‘Name of Employee’ field from the pivot table:

 Example 3: Max Sales

-Firstly, you’ll need to uncheck the ‘Country’ field, and then check the ‘Name of Employee’ field:
+Firstly, you’ll need to check the ‘Name of Employee’ field, and then uncheck the ‘Country’ field:

-Now, press on the ‘Sum of Sales’ field under the ∑Values box.
-Then, from the drop-down menu, select Value Field Settings…
+Next, press on the ‘Sum of Sales’ field under the ∑Values box.
+Then, from the drop-down menu, select the Value Field Settings…

-The Max sale for each employee will appear as follows:
+The maximum sale for each employee will appear as follows:

 In our example, we can see that Jon is the employee who made the highest sale.

-You may consider to promote Jon for his hard work!
+You may consider promoting Jon for his hard work!

 Note that you can perform a variety of arithmetic and statistical operations using your Pivot table (not just the sum or maximum).

-You can select diffident operations (such as average or count) under the Value Field Settings that we saw earlier:
+For example, you can select different operations (such as the Average or Count) under the Value Field Settings that you saw earlier:

 Try to experiment using different operations, and check the results under your Pivot table.